-This amazing treat is made from fresh and completely natural turkey and cranberries, just like the traditional Thanksgiving dinner.
-They are also grain-free and includes a lot of other minerals and vitamins that are good for your doggie.
+The company is already famous for making some unique and tasty treats and foods for pets, and they're not missing an opportunity to give something to dogs on Thanksgiving either.
+These amazing Thanksgiving treats for dogs are made from fresh and completely natural turkey and cranberries, just like the traditional Thanksgiving dinner.
+They are also grain-free and include plenty of minerals and vitamins for the pup.

 Another important thing to know about Bubba Rose Thanksgiving Gobble, Gobble Dog Treats is that a portion of every purchase goes to various animal rescue groups.
 Not only will you be buying yummy Thanksgiving treats for dogs, you will also be helping animals all around the world.

 While this isn't actually Thanksgiving treats for dogs, it makes a great snack or food topper for your pet during the holidays.
 This delicious dog food is good for both adult dogs and puppies, since it is grain free and has no artificial preservatives, flavors and colors.
 It is made with fresh fruits and vegetables from the USA, and of course, fresh turkey meat.
 It's particularly useful for pet owners who don't have the time to cook Thanksgiving dinners for dogs and would rather use something premade.

 Merrick Classic Grain Free Thanksgiving Day Dinner Canned Dog Food is the closest thing you can find to the real Thanksgiving dinner in a can, since it has everything – sweet potatoes, green beans, apples, carrots, etc. If you want your dog to truly feel the spirit of Thanksgiving, give them this dog food.